erikyo/Remove-CapsLock/readme.txt

 == Changelog ==

-= 0.0.2 =
+= 0.1.0 =
 * add filters to provide some plugin customizations

 = 0.0.1 =
-* so just for a joke I made this plugin but it might be useful for you to make fun of it too
+* just for a joke I made this plugin but it might be useful to you too

 == Screenshot ==
 1. the plugin options (1/3)